-- You must live in the house for part of the year, whether it is a summer beach getaway or a winter mountain cabin
+- You must live in the house for part of the year, whether it is a summer or winter home

-- Can’t be rented out or used as a timeshare (there may be exceptions, but you would have to discuss them with your lender)
+- The property cannot be rented out or used as a timeshare (there may be exceptions, but you would have to discuss them with your lender)

 - Typically, the property must be located at least 50 miles from your primary residence

-- Property purchased to generate an additional source of income
+- The property must generate another source of income

-- Must plan on having tenants and collecting rental income
+- You must plan on having tenants and collecting rental income

-- Generally, can be located within 50 miles of your primary residence
+- The property must be located within 50 miles of your primary residence

-- Plan on selling the property for a profit in the future
+- You must plan on selling the property for a profit in the future

-- Owned but not occupied by the purchaser
+- The property is owned but not occupied by the purchaser

-Is Buying a Second Home or Investment Property a Good Investment?
+Is Buying a Second Home a Good Investment?